 There is no difference between the parenting skills of homosexual, bisexual or transgender parents and heterosexual parents.
 Of course there are many misconceptions and falsehoods about homosexual and lesbian parents, a homosexual parent is not considered unfit (simply due to their sexual orientation) as a matter of law.
 The court considers the best interests of the child when determining custody.
 The sexual orientation of one or both parents is only considered a factor if there is evidence that his or her same-sex relationship has harmed the child.
 Absent evidence of harm, sexual orientation does not make a parent unfit and should not affect the courts decision regarding which parent receives custody of the child.

 Contact a Houston Child Custody & Visitation Lawyer

 For a consultation regarding your Houston child custody or visitation matter, contact one of our Houston child custody and visitation lawyers at 713-654-2112 in Houston or 281-486-6116 for our office in League City(by appointment only).
-Lindamood & Robinson serves clients throughout Harris, Houston and Galveston counties in southeast Texas.
+Lindamood & Robinson serves clients throughout the Houston area, including all of Harris, Houston and Galveston counties in southeast Texas.